Guest astrologer and wellness alchemist, Stephanie Gailing, MS, shares her wisdom for staying healthy during every solar season!

-This year, the Sun is sizzling through Aries March 20 – April 19, helping us to tap into the determined, enterprising and assertive qualities this star sign represents.
-And while this may infuse our lives with more courage, energy and a pioneering spirit, this time—like all others—may also offer us an arsenal of unique challenges.
+From March 20 – April 19, the Sun sizzles through firecracker Aries helping us tap into the determined, enterprising and assertive qualities this star sign represents.
+This month-long cycle may infuse our lives with more courage, energy and a pioneering spirit.
+Use the following self-care strategies to fine-tune your wellbeing, foster vitality and reduce stress!

 Aries Wellness Mantras: